Deliver a winning presentation

 2. Create an agenda

-Put together an agenda that you can hand out the day of your meeting.
-It will help guide your presentation and keep your discussion focused on what’s important to them.
-It will also emphasize your organizational skills and professionalism.
+Put together an agenda that you can hand out the day of your meeting to help guide your presentation and keep the discussion focused on what’s important.
+Doing so can also emphasize your organizational skills and professionalism.

 3. Craft the message